maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 Event ordering functions control the order in which these matches will be instantiated.

-The importance of that order depends on the system, the rules, and the parameters of the evaluation.
+The importance of that order depends on the system, the rules, and the evaluation parameters.
 For example, in the example above, full multihistory is generated up to generation 1.
-In this case, the same multihistory is generated regardless of the event ordering, so, the event ordering does not matter all that much.
-For this reason, there is no argument for the event ordering `GenerateFullMultihistory`.
+In this case, the same multihistory is generated regardless of the event ordering, so the event ordering does not matter all that much.
+For this reason, there is no argument for the event ordering in `GenerateFullMultihistory` (not yet implemented).

 However, if we evaluate a single history instead, we can get different histories for different orders (different orders are made here by rearranging the order of the init as